H-Aze2005/RCOM_2025-2026/project 2/Experiments/Exp4.md

 - in tuxY2 routes for 172.16.Y0.0/24 and 172.16.1.0/24
 - in Rc add route for 172.16.Y0.0/24

+gateways are added on the opposite side to the router

 ```bash
 sudo route add -net <destination address> gw <gateway address>
 ```